endoit/siebelScriptsEditor/documentation.md

 # 3. Autocompletion and semantic checking

-An index.d.ts file will be created in the Siebel VSCode workspace folder.
-It contains type definitions for Siebel specific constans, objects and interfaces, so the Visual Studio Code will have greatly improved autocompletion features.
-In order for these features to work, __the index.d.ts file should be opened or previewed in Visual Studio Code__.
-If the Check JS setting is enabled (see below), the semantic checking will raise error if it detects any problem, e.g. using non-existing methods on a given Siebel object.
+Files index.d.ts and jsconfig.json will be created in the Siebel VSCode workspace folder.
+The index.d.ts contains type definitions for Siebel specific constans, objects and interfaces, so the Visual Studio Code will have greatly improved autocompletion and semantic checking features.
+Errors will be raised if problems are deteced, e.g. using non-existing methods on a given Siebel object.

-For the best experience, ensure the following settings are set to true in the Visual Studio Code preferences:
+For the best experience, ensure the following setting is set to true in the Visual Studio Code preferences:
 - JavaScript > Suggest > Complete Function Calls
-- JS/TS > Implicit Project Config> Check JS

 ![autocomplete](features/snippetgif.gif)